You can measure a person’s greatness by what it takes to make them angry

 Question: Does this mean great people never get angry?

-Answer: Not at all.
-It means they get angry about the *right* things.
-Injustice, betrayal, systemic failure—these are worthy of a strong response.
+Answer: No. It means they get angry about the right things.
+Injustice, betrayal, systemic failure, these are worthy of a strong response.
 A traffic jam or a typo in a memo?
 Not so much.

 Question: Isn’t this just about being passive and not standing up for yourself?